Gambit (Marvel Comics): Horseman of Apocalypse

 Gambit as the Horseman of Death.
 Art by Salvador Larroca.

 Rogue's foster mother Mystique was displeased with Rogue's choice of lovers and infiltrated Xavier's Institute by shapeshifting into a student called Foxx.
 She joined Gambit's squad in an attempt to ruin his relationship with Rogue.
 After Gambit resisted her charms, Mystique reverted to her true form and then offered Gambit something significantly more difficult to refuse: she transformed into Rogue and offered Gambit a Rogue with whom he could have a physical relationship, claiming that she was only trying to help relieve the increasing frustrations between the two lovers; "... if one of you could have some physical release...".
-Rogue eventually discovered her mother's presence in the school and that Gambit knew she was there.
+Rogue eventually discovered her mother's presence in the school, and that Gambit knew she was there.
 Gambit denies that he slept with Mystique.

-Upon the return of Apocalypse, Gambit submitted himself to the villain and was transformed into one of Apocalypse's Horsemen, Death.
-Gambit intended to infiltrate himself into Apocalypse's ranks in order to protect the X-Men from the Dark Lord's eventual betrayal, but he miscalculated, as the transformation process warped his mind as well as his body.
-After becoming Death, Gambit's hair turned white and his skin turned deep black.
+Upon the return of Apocalypse, Gambit submitted himself to the villain and was transformed into Apocalypse's Horsemen Death.
+Gambit intended to infiltrate himself into Apocalypse's ranks to protect the X-Men from the Dark Lord's eventual betrayal, but he miscalculated, as the transformation process warped his mind and body.
+After becoming Death, Gambit's hair turned white, and his skin turned deep black.
 Despite having his mind and body twisted, Gambit retained a large portion of his former self, stating to Apocalypse, "I'm both Death and Gambit", and he also remembered his love for Rogue as he could not bring himself to kill her.
 Gambit and Sunfire then returned to the Xavier Institute to claim Polaris.
 Gambit, in an attempt to free all ties with his old self, tried to kill Rogue and would have been successful had it not been for Pulse neutralizing Gambit's powers.
 After the X-Men defeated Apocalypse, Sunfire left with Gambit to help him clear Apocalypse's brainwashing and live as entirely new beings, only to then be approached by Mister Sinister.